Anna Thynne

-Anna Constantia Thynne, Lady John Thynne (née Beresford; 1806–1866) daughter of the Rev. Charles Cobbe Beresford and Amelia, daughter of Sir William Montgomery, 1st Baronet, she was a British marine zoologist.
-In 1846, she built the first stable and sustained marine aquarium and maintained corals and sponges in it for over three years.
+Anna Constantia Thynne, known as Lady John Thynne, was born Anna Constantia Beresford (1806–1866) in County Waterford, Ireland.
+She was the daughter of the Reverend Charles Cobbe Beresford, an Anglican clergyman, and his wife Amelia Montgomery, daughter of Sir William Montgomery, 1st Baronet.

+On 24 March 1823 she married Lord John Thynne at St James's Church, Piccadilly, London.
+Thynne was an Anglican clergyman who later served as a canon and sub-dean of Westminster Abbey.
+He was also the third son of Thomas Thynne, 2nd Marquess of Bath.
+The couple had a large family together, with at least ten children.

-Lady John Thynne's first love was geology, but in 1846 she encountered her first Madrepore and became enraptured with something that appeared to be a rock, but was a living being.
-Wanting to take specimens back to London from Torquay, she fixed the Madrepores to a sponge with a needle and thread, within a stone jar.
-She then transferred them to a glass bowl, changing the water every other day.
-Not having enough of a supply to continue to replace the seawater, she then switched to aerating it by transferring the water between vessels in front of an open window, a task usually undertaken by her servant.
+Thynne's first love was geology, but in 1846 she encountered a madrepore coral and began studying it after realizing that something that appeared to be a rock was actually a living organism.

+Wanting to take specimens back to London from Torquay, she began experimenting with ways to keep them alive in seawater.
+She fixed the corals to a sponge using a needle and thread and placed them in a stone jar.
+Later she moved them to a glass bowl, changing the seawater every other day.

+When she ran out of fresh seawater, she began aerating the water by repeatedly pouring it between containers in front of an open window.
+This work, often assisted by a household servant, helped keep the animals alive.

-In 1847 she added marine plants to the bowls, and in two years had created the first balanced marine aquarium.
+In 1847 she added marine plants to the bowls.
+Within two years she had created a stable marine aquarium that was able to keep marine animals alive in captivity for extended periods.

-In 1859, she published her first piece "Increase of the Madrepores" in the book "The Annals and Magazine of Natural History" regarding the Madrepores.
-In this she details her work with the Madrepores and how the first marine aquarium came to be.
+In 1859 she published the paper "On the Increase of Madrepores" in the Annals and Magazine of Natural History, describing her experiments and explaining how the marine aquarium had been developed.

-Thynne's work inspired Philip Henry Gosse, who developed the Fish House at London Zoo in 1853.
+Her work later influenced the naturalist Philip Henry Gosse, who helped popularize marine aquaria and developed the Fish House at London Zoo in 1853.

-She was married to Lord John Thynne (1798–1881), a Canon and Sub-Dean of Westminster Abbey, and the third son of Thomas Thynne, 2nd Marquess of Bath.
-Her correct style was thus "Lady John Thynne".